how to wire a 3 phase motor

 The primary way of a 3-phase motor is star connection (Y type) and delta connection (Δ type).
 The motor’s operating voltage and startup method are decided from these two methods.
 Delta connection is commonly used with the lower startup voltage and star connection with higher one.
 When using a 380V three-phase power supply, if the startup effect is not very ideal, we can choose the connection mode of the star-delta conversion to be connected.

-Be sure to have at least a multimeter, some terminal connectors and some electrical insulation tape before wiring the bar so you get each wire right into the correct places.
+Be sure to have at least a multimeter, some terminal connectors, and some electrical insulation tape before wiring the bar so you get each wire right into the correct places.
 One of the corresponding input and output terminals, with respect to the 3-phase motor three terminals will be marked U1, V1, W1 on a 3 phase electric motor terminal type while the other one will heal as U2, V2, W2.
-If the power supply and motor have the incorrect phase sequence, then the motor will reverse which can cloud to equipment damage.
+If the power supply and motor have the incorrect phase sequence, then the motor will reverse which can lead to equipment damage.
 Hence, verify the phase connection first using Multimeter to check its relationship each and it should be on step.

 If there is a power motor (over 5 kilowatts) to be used, I recommend you install the contactors and thermal relays before making the connection with the motor.
-Not only does this improve the startup efficiency of the motor, but also prolongs the life of motor.
+Not only does this improve the startup efficiency of the motor, but also prolongs the life of the motor.
 When installing wire must be selected according to the power of the motor, to avoid at high-power overheating or short circuit.
 This means a minimum of 4 square-millimeter copper wire is required for currents of about 10 amps and larger than about 7.5 kW motor.

 Identifying motor terminals